LF-digitala-kanaler/LFDS/content/components/web/data-visualization/distribution-bar.md

       ###### Pointy-headed separator

-      You can use a pointer separator on a value in the bar to show that something is expected to grow/progress.
+      You can use a pointy-headed separator on a value in the bar to show that something is expected to grow/progress.
 It is recommended to add the pointy-headed separator to the state which is currently progressing/changing when using the distribution bar as a progress bar.

-      Try to not to use the arrow at small values, as the arrow has a width around 10px and might disrupt the accuracy of the bar.
+      Try to not to use the arrow when using small values, as the arrow has a minimum width of around 10px, which might disrupt the accuracy of the bar.

       ### General modifiers